rybradlax/raspberianModifications/README.md

 Added a script used to zip or extract files, hoping to make it an executable with Windows IExpress soon.

 0.0.5
-Added an executable of the file extractor and zipper, to find the working go to fileExtractor > Dist > zipUnzip.exe
+Added an executable of the file extractor and zipper, to find the working go to fileExtractor > Dist > zipUnzip > zipUnzip.exe

 Thanks for visiting this repository!